-The bad news: In Canada, you cannot claim your home mortgage when doing your taxes, if you’re a small business owner and work from home.
+The bad news: In Canada, you cannot claim your home mortgage principal payments when doing your taxes, if you’re a small business owner and work from home.
 The good news: there is a lot you can claim.

 First, you need to figure out what percentage of your home’s space is used for your business., based on square footage.
 That percentage will represent how much of your home expenses you can claim.
 If 8% of your home is used for your business, you can claim 8% of your phone bill, hydro, and so on.

 - Let’s say your house is 1,000 feet

 - Your office takes up 100 square feet (This is obviously easiest to figure out when your workspace is an entire bedroom or garage)

 - That means 10% of your home is dedicated to your business